{{ result.summaryTitle }}

 Rejection policy

-The runtime behavior after finite thread and queue capacity can no longer accept work.
+The behavior used after finite thread and queue capacity are exhausted.

 References: